-A surveyor will help the you understand the condition of the vessel enabling you to decide whether it is the right purchase for you.
-This will depend on many factors including whether you are looking for a ‘project’ or something in a suitable condition in which to take your family sailing immediately.
+I will help you understand the condition of the vessel, enabling you to decide whether it is the right purchase for you.
+This will depend on many factors including whether you are looking for a ‘project’ or something in a suitable condition, in which to take your family sailing immediately.
 The surveyor may find issues that the seller is unaware of.

 The full condition report will give brief details identifying the craft - name, type of construction, year of build, registration number if applicable - and will outline the extent and limitations of the inspection.
 This is followed by a full description of the inspection carried out and any defects found, together with graded recommendations identifying when action is needed – this may, for instance, be immediately for safety reasons, at winterisation, or cosmetic.